guithor/notifications/README.md

 # notifications
-send sms and mail notification wirth python3
+send sms and mail notification with python3